nathanlesage/ic2s2-2025/MANUAL.md

 unfamiliar,
-[here is a quick introduction into how the format works](https://learnxinyminutes.com/docs/yaml/), but fret not: Usually, you can just take whatever you find in the data files and re-use this data structure.
+[here is a quick introduction into how the format works](https://learnxinyminutes.com/docs/yaml/), but fret not: Usually, you can just take whatever you find in the data files and re-use that, with merely exchanging the values.

 > [!WARNING]
 > Always pay attention to the indentation of the YAML files.
 YAML does not like
 > tabulator characters, so use spaces.
 Also, indentation is important, so make
 > sure that everything is aligned properly.
 If in doubt, reference the existing
 > data files to see how it works.
 If you are unsure what is wrong, you can try
-> using a [YAML checker](https://www.yamllint.com/) to test the code.
+> using a [YAML checker](https://www.yamllint.com/) which can help you find
+> errors.

 ### `_includes`